ESL Teacher Life Long (1)

 That’s where visual supports like vocabulary posters come in.
 Posters and word walls do so much more than decorate a classroom – they create a language-rich space that gives newcomers confidence and access to learning.
 Here are 3 powerful ways you can use ESL Vocabulary Posters to support your English learners all year long.

-1. Build a Word Wall with Vocabulary Posters
+1. Build an ESL Word Wall with Vocabulary Posters

 A word wall is more than just a collection of pretty pictures.
 For multilingual learners, it’s a bridge between the words they hear and the visuals that make meaning clear.